lnguyenh/wordle-solver/README.md

 ## About
 The past couple weeks our family has solved the New-York-Times Wordle puzzle daily (https://www.nytimes.com/games/wordle/index.html).

-I thought it would be fun to make a solver in Python.
+I thought it could be fun to make a solver in Python.
 This repo is a playground for it.

 ## Quickstart